 Starting a business is not without its risks.
 Even franchising, a lower-risk option than starting a business from the ground up, can be impacted by shifts and changes in the economic cycle.
-Many people looking into purchasing franchises look for options that are “recession-proof,” but can such a thing really exist?
-How can a business resist a natural part of the economic cycle?
+Many people looking into purchasing franchises look for options that are “recession-proof,” but can such a thing exist?
+How can a business be a recession resistant franchise and beat a natural part of the economic cycle?

 Why Are People Talking About Recession?

 History tells us that the 1920s were a time of prosperity in America.
 The “Roaring Twenties” was a time filled with flappers and bootleggers, with the rise of artistic movements like jazz and Art Deco.
 World War I had ended and businesses were booming.
-The Women’s Suffrage movement was in full swing and automobiles were becoming commonplace.
-Household electricity arrived in rural areas, ushering in the widespread use of radios and telephones.
-Movie stars and sports heroes were featured in the media and cities built large baseball stadiums and movie palaces to celebrate them.
+The Women’s Suffrage movement was in full swing, and automobiles became commonplace.
+Household electricity arrived in rural areas, bringing widespread use of radios and telephones.
+Movie stars and sports heroes were featured in the media.
+So, cities built large baseball stadiums and movie palaces to celebrate them.
 It was a time of great prosperity around the world.

 Now, 100 years later, we find ourselves in an America with some of the lowest unemployment numbers in our history.
 Wages are up and taxes are down.
-We’ve been on an economic upswing for nearly thirty years and there is no end in sight.
+We’ve been on an economic upswing for nearly thirty years, and there is no end in sight.
 The stock market’s DJIA has gone from 108 to above 28,000.
-The “Roaring Twenties” seem to be back.
-It’s a great time to make an investment in a business to ride this wave of success.
+The “Roaring Twenties” seem back.
+It’s a great time to invest in a business to ride this wave of success.
 What could possibly go wrong?

 Should Franchise Owners Worry About Recession?

 What caused the Great Depression, and could it happen again?
 These are important questions to any business person, but especially those getting ready to invest in a franchised business entity with the intention of bringing long-term financial health to a circle of family and employees.